SirEthanator/Quickshell-WIP/doc/Configuration.md

 Defines how long the wallpaper should fade in for when the shell is launched (ms).
 Set to 0 to disable.

 Type: int

+Constraints: Minimum of 0 and maximum of 60000

 Default: `2000`